A HUMANITARIAN AND EARLY ADVOCATE OF CHRISTIAN ZIONISM

 His plan outlined the establishment of a colony in Palestine that would in due course become a place of settlement for the Jews, and ultimately a small Jewish homeland that would aid in the liberation of the Holy Land from the Ottoman Empire.
 This plan, Dunant felt, would be formulated under the auspices of France and its ruler, Napoleon III.
 Unfortunately, Dunant’s strategy came to naught.

 But Dunant did not give up.
 So great was his determination to further the cause of a Jewish homeland in Palestine, that he founded the Association for the Colonization (or Resettlement) of Palestine in 1867.
-Because of his Zionist beliefs, Dunant was invited by Herzl to accompany him to the First World Zionist Congress, one of only a handful of gentiles to be invited.
+Because of his Zionist beliefs, Dunant was invited by Herzl to accompany him to the First World Zionist Congress, one of only a handful of gentiles to be invited (Which is true, though he did not attend; Herzl had mentioned him in his speech when regarding Christian Zionists).

 Dunant continued to strive for renewal of life in the Holy Land.
 He promoted development of large areas of the coast of Palestine and strived to ensure that Jews immigrated there.
 Although Dunant again failed in efforts to enlist the aid of numerous highly visible public figures, his zeal for bringing the Jews home to Palestine never wavered.